Peanut Butter Pretzel Bars

 - Stir until all ingredients are well combined.

-- Spread mixture into a 9"x 9" casserole dish (or cake pan) and press into an even layer.
+- Spread mixture into a 9"x 9" casserole dish (or square cake pan) and press into an even layer.

 - In a small bowl, add chocolate chips and melt in the microwave (at 50% power) in 30 second intervals until mostly melted.
 Stir until fully melted, then add remaining 1/4 cup peanut butter and stir until smooth.